 Paediatric use should only be carried out by specialists.

 Children and adolescents 10 to 17 years of age (boys Tanner Stage II and above, and girls who are at least 1 year post-menarche)

 In children and adolescents with heterozygous familial hypercholesterolaemia the usual start dose is 5 mg daily.
 The usual dose range is 5-20 mg orally once daily.
-Titration should be conducted according to the individual response and tolerability in paediatric patients, as recommended by the paediatric treatment recommendations.
+Titration should be conducted according to the individual response and tolerability in paediatric patients, as recommended by the paediatric treatment recommendations (see Special warnings and precautions for use).
 Children and adolescents should be placed on standard cholesterol-lowering diet before rosuvastatin treatment initiation; this diet should be continued during rosuvastatin treatment.
 Safety and efficacy of doses greater than 20 mg have not been studied in this population.